 Red, white or a joint?
-In recognition of 4/20, we examine marijuana's journey from the counter-culture to the boomer dinner party.
+We examine marijuana's journey from the counter-culture to the boomer dinner party.

 On this particular evening, not everyone partakes, but no one seems taken aback by the gesture, and for those who do enjoy a toke or two, the evening is definitely enhanced.
 This is the picture of pot use in the 21st century, an activity that is deeply familiar to most people who came of age in the '60s and '70s.
 Gone are the candles jammed into Chianti bottles, the lava lamps and dimly lit dorm rooms of our youth.
 Pot use has matured into something resembling the respectability that comes with advancing age, and a generation now entering its golden years has become the drug's most enthusiastic advocate.